 Collections Management for Costume and Textiles, Professional Designation Program

 While working full-time as a librarian, Bridget Campos was introduced to CCPE’s Collections Management for Costume and Textiles program by her co-worker, Tawny Sherrill, who is the founding committee member of the program.
 Bridget thought she wouldn’t have time to complete the program, but when she discovered that it is offered entirely online and that she could complete the classes at her own pace, she decided to enroll.
-She believes the certificate will help her land a job in museum collections.

 Internet Crime and Identity Theft Certificate Program